rouanw/mongo-csv/README.md

-`url`|URL of the Mongo server to which you're connecting|`mongodb://localhost:27017` `method`|Method you want to call on the collection - `find` or `aggregate`|`find` `query`|The query you'd like to run to filter the data returned|`{}` (all records) `options`|Lets you specify any of the Mongo driver's [find options](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#find).
-This is especially useful for specifying a `projection` to limit the number of columns returned, or a `limit`, to limit the number of rows.|`{}`
+`url`|URL of the Mongo server to which you're connecting|`mongodb://localhost:27017` `method`|Method you want to call on the collection - `find` or `aggregate`|`find` `query`|The query you'd like to run to filter the data returned|`{}` (all records) `options`|Lets you specify any of the Mongo driver's [find](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#find) or [aggregate](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#aggregate) options.
+This is especially useful when running a `find` for specifying a `projection` to limit the number of columns returned, or a `limit`, to limit the number of rows.|`{}`
 `outputFilePath`|Path to the file to which you want the results written|`./query_results.csv` `authDb`|Specify the database against which to authenticate|Defaults to the value supplied for `databaseName`